noz/autodrop/doc/README.txt

 pipe.

 Autodrop is written in Ruby scripting language then surely it will not suit for very high traffic sites.
-However it works well to shut up port 22 knockers for my small site.
+However it works well to shut out port 22 knockers for my small site.

 Using autodrop can also shut out yourself from your host.
 Be careful.